jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.9.83 (2023/09/23) =
+* Fix: Avoid deprecation issues with PHP 8.2+.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.9.82 (2023/09/22) =
 * Fix: The value of external select fields was not interpreted correctly.
 * Fix: Better validation in the AI Forms.